twilio-labs/function-templates/README.md

 [![Build Status](https://travis-ci.org/twilio-labs/function-templates.svg?branch=master)](https://travis-ci.org/twilio-labs/function-templates)

 [Twilio Functions](https://www.twilio.com/functions) are a serverless environment to build and run Twilio applications so you can get to production faster.
-You provide the Node.js code to perform the task you need and Twilio runs it.
+You provide the Node.js code to perform the task you need and Twilio runs it.Runtime consists of a set of tools including a [CLI](https://www.twilio.com/docs/twilio-cli/quickstart), [helper libraries](https://www.twilio.com/docs/libraries), [API keys](https://www.twilio.com/docs/iam/keys/api-key), debugging tools(https://www.twilio.com/docs/usage/troubleshooting/debugging-your-application), a visual workflow designer called Studio, and a serverless hosting environment for Node.js code and static assets: Twilio Functions & Assets.
 You can read [more about Twilio Functions and how to use them in the introductory blog post](https://www.twilio.com/blog/2017/05/introducing-twilio-functions.html).

 ## This repo